PixievoltNo1/svelte-writable-derived/README.md

 If the `reflect` parameter is provided a function via an object with a `withOld` property, that function will be called with an additional `old` parameter after `reflecting`.
 This is the initial value of the origin stores, and will be an array if `origins` was an array.

+## Named export: `propertyStore()`

+<i>Parameters: `origin` ([store](https://svelte.dev/tutorial/writable-stores)), `propName` (string, symbol, or array of strings and symbols)</i><br>
+<i>Returns a store with [`writable`](https://svelte.dev/docs#writable) methods</i>

+A utility wrapper for `writableDerived`.
+Given a store containing an object, this function returns a store containing the value of the object's property `propName`.
+If `propName` is an array, it's used as a path to navigate nested objects.

-## Regarding Subscription-less `writableDerived` Stores
+## Regarding Subscription-less `svelte-writable-derived` Stores

-One of the ways `writableDerived` emulates the behavior of Svelte's `derived` is that it does not subscribe to any origin store until the derived store itself has a subscription.
-However, `writableDerived` makes an exception: Calling the `set` and `update` methods when the derived store has no subscriptions will subscribe to & then unsubscribe from all its origins.
+One of the ways this package emulates the behavior of Svelte's `derived` is that it does not subscribe to any origin store until the derived store itself has a subscription.
+However, there's an exception: Calling the `set` and `update` methods when the derived store has no subscriptions will subscribe to & then unsubscribe from all its origins.

 ## Examples